 Estate Planning Attorney in Gainesville Serving Clients Throughout Florida

 Harrison Estate Law, P.A. offers years of experience ranging from basic Wills and trusts to more complex estate plans involving detailed asset protection strategies.
 Our clients range from young couples just starting out to established families planning for estate taxes and preservation of a family legacy.
-We are happy to collaborate with financial advisors and accountants to coordinate a shared client's estate planning goals with their retirement and other financial strategies.
+Our estate planning attorney team is happy to collaborate with financial advisors and accountants to coordinate a shared client's estate planning goals with their retirement and other financial strategies.

 Based in Gainesville, we offer estate planning services to our neighbors in surrounding communities as well as to clients elsewhere in Florida.
 Consultations by phone or Zoom are available.
 If you are looking for an estate planning law firm that combines years of legal expertise with a friendly, accessible atmosphere, contact Harrison Estate Law for a complimentary consultation about how our experienced team can help you.